 For example, if you have been dealt a Six and a Four (a total value of 10), you may choose to double your original wager of $100, as drawing a card valued from seven to 11 is a strong possibility and will stand you in good stead to win the hand.
 If you do win the hand, instead of receiving a $100 profit if you did not double, you will net a return of $200.

 Double Down in Play

-Doubling is an essential tactic, and if used correctly, helps to lower the casino’s house edge.
+Doubling down is an essential strategy in blackjack, and if used correctly, helps to lower the casino’s house edge.
 A knowledgeable player should know when to employ this move for an advantage in the long run, but the decision needs to be carefully considered before commitment, based on a the following important factors:

 - The total points value of your current hand

 - The dealer’s up-card